hashicorp/nomad/website/source/guides/governance-and-policy/quotas.html.md

     region_limit {
         cpu = 2500
         memory = 1000
+		networks = [
+			{ mbits = 50 }
+		]
     }
 }
 ```

 A quota specification is composed of one or more resource limits.
 Each limit
 applies to a particular Nomad region.
 Within the limit object, operators can
-specify the allowed CPU and memory usage.
+specify the allowed CPU, memory usage, and network bandwidth.
+Network bandwidth
+limits may only specify a single limit for all interfaces.
+Network quotas were
+introduced in 0.10.2 and are optional, they will not be enforced if omitted.

 To create the particular quota, it is as simple as running: